rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 ![](Images/header.png)

 You are the leader of a group of climate scientists who are concerned about the dwindling polar-bear population in the Arctic.
-As such, your team has placed hundreds of cameras at strategic locations throughout the region and configured them to take pictures when they sense movement.
+As such, your team has placed hundreds of cameras at strategic locations throughout the region and configured them to take pictures when they detect movement.
 Rather than manually examine each photograph to determine whether it contains a polar bear, you have been challenged to devise an automated system that processes data from these cameras in real time and displays an alert on a map when a polar bear is photographed.
 You need a solution that incorporates real-time stream processing to analyze raw data for potential sightings, and one that incorporates artificial intelligence (AI) and machine learning to determine with a high degree of accuracy whether a photo contains a polar bear.
 And you need it fast, because climate change won't wait.

 In a series of four hands-on labs, you will build such a system using [Microsoft Azure](https://azure.microsoft.com/) and [Microsoft Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
 Specifically, you will use an [Azure Iot hub](https://azure.microsoft.com/services/iot-hub/) to ingest streaming data from simulated cameras, [Azure Storage](https://azure.microsoft.com/services/storage/?v=16.50) to store photographs, [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) to process real-time data streams, Microsoft's [Custom Vision Service](https://azure.microsoft.com/services/cognitive-services/custom-vision-service/) to analyze photographs for polar pears, and [Microsoft Power BI](https://powerbi.microsoft.com/) to build a real-time dashboard for visualizing results.

-In this lab, you will create a storage account and an IoT hub and connect them to an app that simulates a camera array.
-That app will be written in [Node.js](https://nodejs.org/) so it can run on any platform.
+In this lab, you will create a storage account and an IoT hub and write a [Node.js](https://nodejs.org/) app that connects them to a simulated camera array.
+Then you will test one of the virtual cameras by having it upload a photograph to blob storage and transmit an event containing the blob URL and other information to the IoT hub.

 ![](Images/road-map-1.png)